jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 * it returns :red:`'DENIED'` if the :red:`wrong PIN` is entered.

   it only checks if the :green:`right PIN` is entered if the account is :green:`above limit` for daily withdrawals.
-* it returns :red:`'DENIED'` if there is :red:`NOT enough money` in the account.
+* it returns :red:`'DENIED'` if there is :red:`NOT enough cash` in the account.

-  it only checks if there is :green:`enough money` in the account if the :green:`right PIN` is entered.
+  it only checks if there is :green:`enough cash` in the account if the :green:`right PIN` is entered.
 * it gives me :green:`'CASH'` if the above :ref:`conditions<if statements>` are NOT met.